 Every year, hundreds of researchers are injured in laboratories.

 What’s worse is that for every high-profile incident, scores of others get relatively little airtime (and those are only the ones that are reported).
 It's hard to know exactly how often incidents like these occur, since no one agency or association systematically tracks safety incidents and near-misses at academic labs.
+It's part of the chaos that is unavoidably inherent in research environments.

 What we do know: In a lone report from back in 2011 following an explosion at Texas Tech, the US Chemical Safety Board cited “preliminary information” on 120 different university laboratory incidents over the previous decade.